webaxones/core/README.md

 wp-content\plugins\my-example-plugin\
 ```

-The example below integrates all the declarations in 1 single plugin for simplification but:
+The example below integrates all the declarations in 1 single plugin for simplification but:<br>
-using a library inside a main global composer/vendor like in Bedrock allows you to make as many plugins as you want.
+**using a library inside a main global composer/vendor like in Bedrock allows you to make as many plugins as you want.**

 ## 2- Add library